 Where is Drumheller?

-Note: While Drumheller is the home of the world’s largest dinosaur, it’s actually located 165 kilometres northwest of Dinosaur Provincial Park, a UNESCO World Heritage site.
+While Drumheller is the home of the world’s largest dinosaur, it’s actually located 165 km northwest of Dinosaur Provincial Park, a UNESCO World Heritage site.
 People get this confused all the time because the area around Drumheller is home to plenty of badlands scenery and a museum known for its collection of dinosaur bones and fossils.

 Further reading on things to do in Alberta